Hybrid course delivery

 Making the decision to apply for semester-long fully remote learning status is a serious decision that should be made in conjunction with a parent, family member or guardian.
 Before you apply for this option, you will need to consider ALL the implications should you be granted permission for this status.

 Please note: Filling out the application does not mean you will automatically be approved for semester-long fully remote learning.
 Students with documented health conditions and international students facing visa issues will be given priority.

 The deadline for applying for remote learning was Jan.
 8.

 It’s particularly important for Bryant’s first-year freshmen, transfer students, and commuter students to forge personal connections on campus.
 Studies consistently show that student learning is much greater when they establish contacts and discover mentors among the faculty.
 We are encouraging the residential experience and expect commuters to travel to campus for classes so that they can enjoy and benefit from the University experience.
 Remote access is offered as an accommodation to give students who are ill or required to quarantine, or unable to travel to campus, as much flexibility as possible.

-With that being said, if a student has an extenuating circumstance that they feel merits online learning only for the fall, they can petition the University for an exception.
-Because we are providing the lessons in class and online and have incurred very significant expenses to do so, there would be no reduction in tuition and students would be required to waive their housing option for both fall and spring.
+With that being said, if a student has an extenuating circumstance that they feel merits online learning, they can petition the University for an exception.
+Because we are providing the lessons in class and online and have incurred very significant expenses to do so, there would be no reduction in tuition and students would be required to waive their housing option for spring.